SilverfoxSystems/Hyper/README.md

 # Hyper
 Hyper(-precision) type is a new version of Broadlibrary(https://github.com/SilverfoxSystems/BroadLib) with corrections, optimizations and method descriptions.
 It can be used like any other numeric data type.
-But at this point on the basic calculations are available, including Mod and '\' operators.
+But at this point on the basic calculations are available, including _Mod_ and \ operators.

 Besides ones mentioned in BroadLib,
 - The ToString method also prints out the value in pure decimal format (by default).